michael2012z/BitBible/markdown/KJV/files/Job.md

 19. He leadeth princes away spoiled, and overthroweth the mighty.

-20. He removeth away the speech of the trusty, and taketh away the understanding of the aged.speech…: Heb. lip of the faithful
+20. He removeth away the speech of the trusty, and taketh away the understanding of the aged.

-21. He poureth contempt upon princes, and weakeneth the strength of the mighty.weakeneth…: or, looseth the girdle of the strong
+21. He poureth contempt upon princes, and weakeneth the strength of the mighty.

 22. He discovereth deep things out of darkness, and bringeth out to light the shadow of death.

-23. He increaseth the nations, and destroyeth them: he enlargeth the nations, and straiteneth them again.straiteneth: Heb. leadeth in
+23. He increaseth the nations, and destroyeth them: he enlargeth the nations, and straiteneth them again.

 24. He taketh away the heart of the chief of the people of the earth, and causeth them to wander in a wilderness where there is no way.

-25. They grope in the dark without light, and he maketh them to stagger like a drunken man.stagger: Heb. wander
+25. They grope in the dark without light, and he maketh them to stagger like a drunken man.

 ## Job 13